-To avoid these problems we also implemented system-by-system discretization.
-That means that each subsystem in (2.5) and (2.6) is discretized considering states $x{[j]}$, $j \neq i$ as exogenous inputs.
+To avoid these problems we also implemented system-by-system discretization [10].
+That means that each subsystem in (2.5) and (2.6) is discretized considering states $x{[j]}$ , $j \neq i$ as exogenous inputs.
 We can save computational time because we discretize sequentially subsystems that usually have low dimension and we do not create new couplings among subsystems.
 For using this technique, set 'subsystem' as method.

-Other utilities
+Other properties

-There are some other object's properties that we have not explained yet.
+There are some other properties of lss objects that we have not explained yet.

-- coupling is a matrix with size $numSys \times numSys$ composed by Boolean elements: element (i, j) is 1 only if subsystem i is dynamically coupled or input coupled to subsystem j, i.e. $(i, j) \in \xi$. - name is a cell array of strings with size $1 \times numSys$, that associates a name to every subsystem in the lss object.
+- couplingmatrix is a matrix with size $numSys \times numSys$ composed by boolean elements: element (i, j) is true only if subsystem i is dynamically coupled or input coupled to subsystem j, i.e. $(i, j) \in \xi$ . - name is a cell array of strings with size $1 \times numSys$ , that associates a name to every subsystem in the lss object.
 It is possible to set name when calling the addSystem method.

-If a name is not supplied to addSystem, a default name will be chosen and a warning appears.
+If a name is not supplied to addSystem, a default name will be chosen.
 Every method that needs a subsystem as input, has been designed to use these names as an alternative to subsystem numbers.
 However, it is better to use numbers when possible, because MatLab is slower when working with strings.

-• namex, nameu, namey, named, nameucen are cell arrays of strings, each with dimension $1 \times numSys$.
+• namex, nameu, namey, named, nameucen are cell arrays of strings, each with dimension $1 \times numSys$ .
 The element in position i stores information related to i-th subsystem.
-For example namex (1, i) is a matrix of strings of n_i rows which stores the name associated to every state of i-th subsystem.
-Similar remarks can be applied to properties nameu, namey, named, nameucen that are related to system input, output, exogenous signals and centralized input.
-Names can be written with the LATEX and are also used in plots of subsystems or time-evolution of individual variables.
+For example namexi is a cell array of $n_i$ strings which stores the name associated to every state of i-th subsystem.
+Similarly, remarks can be applied to properties nameu, namey, named, nameucen that are related to local control inputs, outputs, exogenous inputs and centralized control inputs.
+Names can be written with the LATEXsyntax and are also used in plots of subsystems or time-evolution of individual variables.